RamiKrispin/lang2sql/README.md

 Let's move on to the exciting part, which is setting up a SQL code generator.
 In this section, we'll create a Python function that takes in a user's question, the associated SQL table, and the OpenAI API key and outputs the SQL query that answers the user's question.

-Let's start by loading the Chicago Crime dataset and the required packages.
+Let's start by loading the Chicago Crime dataset and the required Python libraries.

 ### Load Dependencies and Data

-First thing first - let's load the required packages:
+First thing first - let's load the required Python libraries:
 ```python
 import pandas as pd
 import duckdb